 Remember the childhood joy of slurping an icy popsicle on a hot day?
 These pretty pastel pops serve up summer nostalgia with a boozy adult twist.

-The secret ingredient is Campari, the scarlet Italian aperitif made from herbs, spices and fruit.
+The secret ingredient is Campari, the scarlet Italian aperitif made from herbs, spices, and fruit.
 It's traditionally served over ice with soda water and a slice of lime or a splash of juice.
-A great summer barbecue drink, Campari is refreshing in the heat and mild enough (25 percent alcohol) you can sip it all afternoon without worries.
+A great summer barbecue drink, Campari is refreshing in the heat and mild enough (25 percent alcohol) to sip all afternoon without worries.

-The pops are sweeter, fruitier and just plain fun.
-All you need is four ingredients and a couple of kiddie popsicle molds from the 99 cent store.
+The pops are sweeter, fruitier, and just plain fun.
+You only need four ingredients and a couple of kiddie popsicle molds from the 99-cent store.

-The pink grapefruit pops are perfect for Campari lovers - tart, with the alcohol's distinctly bittersweet flavor.
-If they were served in a little glass at a fancy restaurant you'd call them palate cleansing.
-The orange versions are sweeter, a mouthful of frosty orange with a just a little extra something.
-Mix up a batch of each - popsicles never felt so classy.
+The pink grapefruit pops are perfect for Campari lovers — tart, with the alcohol's distinctly bittersweet flavor.
+If they were served in a little glass at a fancy restaurant, you'd call them palate-cleansing.
+The orange version is sweeter, a mouthful of frosty orange with just a little extra something.
+Mix up a batch of each — popsicles never felt so classy.

 Campari Citrus Popsicles

-Mix the water and sugar together in a small pan over a low heat, and bring up to boil until the sugar dissolves.
-Allow the simple syrup to boil for 4 minutes, remove from heat and cool (makes a little over 1 cup).
+Mix the water and sugar together in a small pan over low heat, and bring up to a boil until the sugar dissolves.
+Allow the simple syrup to boil for 4 minutes, remove from heat. and cool (makes a little over 1 cup of simple syrup).

 Pour into popsicle molds and freeze at least 8 hours or overnight.
 To remove, run the molds quickly under hot water, and gently pull out the pops.